 For other recipe ideas to use your rapidly browning bananas, take a look at my banana recipes.
 I have quite a few of them including some vegan ones.
 And they’re not all in cake form, honest.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make either version of this muscovado banana bread, I’d love to hear about it in the comments below.
+If you make this muscovado banana bread, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Muscovado Banana Bread.
 PIN IT.